Chairperson: Mark Barratt, Ph.D.

 A foundation to quality philosophies, principles, techniques and tools is provided.
 The interrelationship of each is highlighted through addressing customer focus, value and satisfaction; leadership and organizational change; process design, measurement and improvement; and bench marking.
 Application of decision making, planning and measurement tools will occur.
 Prereq: OSCM 3001.

-OSCM 4060.
-Decision Modeling in Operations and Supply Chain Management.
+OSCM 4057.
+Enterprise Systems in Supply Chain Management.
 3 cr. hrs.

 Introduction to spreadsheet-based decision modeling in operations and supply chain management, primarily using Microsoft Excel.
-Students are exposed to relevant decision models widely applied in industry.
-The focus is on relevance and application rather than theory.
+Exposed to relevant decision models widely applied in industry.
+Focuses on relevance and application rather than theory.
 Topics include network and transportation models, linear programs, decision trees, and simulation.
-Prereq: MANA 2028 and OSCM 3001.
+Prereq: OSCM 3001.

 OSCM 4080.
 Applied Procurement.
 3 cr. hrs.